• Search

 Image Of Author J.D.
 TraffordJ.D.
 Trafford is an award-winning author who has been profiled in Mystery Scene Magazine (a “writer of merit”).
 His debut novel was selected as an IndieReader bestselling pick, and his books have topped Amazon’s bestseller lists, including Amazon’s #1 Legal Thriller.

-In addition to graduating with honors from a Top 20 law school, J.D. has worked as a civil and criminal prosecutor, an associate at a large national law firm, and a non-profit attorney for people who could not afford legal representation.
+In addition to graduating with honours from a Top 20 law school, J.D. has worked as a civil and criminal prosecutor, an associate at a large national law firm, and a non-profit attorney for people who could not afford legal representation.

 Prior to law school, J.D. worked in Washington D.C. and lived in Saint Louis, Missouri.
 He worked on issues of housing, education, and poverty in communities of colour.